luketn/mongodb-intro-workshop-part-2/1-indexes.md

 - Sparingly!
 - When you have an embedded array of scalar values, or an array of subdocuments from which you want to index a particular field
 - When you want to manually tokenize another field(s) and create a searchable array of values from it
+- The same concerns as compound indexes also apply

 WARNING: Be very careful with this - you can easily wind up creating huge indexes, which may remove or reduce the value of the index in the first place if it is so large it doesn't stay in memory and takes a long time to load from disk and then search through.